Swati7819/Quiz_App/README.md

 2. Open the `index.html` file in a web browser to run the Quiz App.
 3. Users can select an option for each question and click the "Submit" button to check their answers.

-Feel free to customize the questions, options, and styling to create your own quiz content.